Language

 Frequently Asked Questions

-STP stands for Standard Temperature and Pressure (0 °C and 1 atm).
-At STP, one mole of an ideal gas occupies 22.414 liters.
-The liter calculations in this tool assume STP conditions, which is the standard reference point in chemistry.
+STP stands for Standard Temperature and Pressure.
+At STP, one mole of an ideal gas occupies 22.414 liters, so the liter values in the results table assume STP conditions.
+This is most meaningful for gaseous substances in the reaction.

 Why does it say "Could not balance this equation"?